-57. Contravention of Regulations.
+56. Contravention of Regulations.

-A person who contravenes any provision of these Regulations may have certificate, authorisation or such other document revoked or suspended.
+A person who contravenes any provision of these Regulations may have his or her certificate, authorisation or any other document issued by the Authority revoked or suspended.

-58. Penalties.
+57. Penalties.

-- (1) If any provision of these Regulations, orders, notices or proclamations made thereunder is contravened in relation to an aircraft, the operator of that aircraft and the pilot in command, if the operator or the pilot in command is not the person who contravened that provision shall, without prejudice to the liability of any other person under these Regulations for that contravention, be deemed for the purposes of the following provisions of this regulation to have contravened that provision unless he or she proves that the contravention occurred without his consent or connivance and that he exercised all due diligence to prevent the contravention. - (2) Any person who contravenes any provision specified as an "A" provision in the Second Schedule to these Regulations commits an offence and shall on conviction be liable to a fine not exceeding fifty currency points for each offence or each flight or to imprisonment for a term not exceeding one year or to both. - (3) Any person who contravenes any provision specified as a "B" provision in the Second Schedule to these Regulations commits an offence and shall on conviction be liable to a fine not exceeding one hundred currency points for each offence or each flight or to imprisonment for a term not exceeding three years or to both. - (4) A person who contravenes any provision of these Regulations not being a provision referred to in the Second Schedule to these Regulations, commits an offence and is liable on conviction to a fine not exceeding one hundred currency points and in the case of a second or subsequent conviction for the same offence to a fine not exceeding two hundred currency.
+- (1) Where any provision of these Regulations, orders, notices or proclamations made is contravened in relation to an aircraft, the operator of that aircraft and the pilot in command, if the operator or the pilot in command is not the person who contravened that provision shall, without prejudice to the liability of any other person under these Regulations for that contravention, be deemed for the purposes of the following provisions of this regulation to have contravened that provision unless he or she proves that the contravention occurred without his or her consent or connivance and that he or she exercised all due dili-gence to prevent the contravention. - (2) Any person who contravenes any provision specified as an "A" provision in the third schedule, commits an offence and is on conviction liable to a fine not exceeding fifty currency points for each offence or each flight or to imprisonment for a term not exceeding one year or to both. - (3) Any person who contravenes any provision specified as a "B" provision in the third schedule, commits an offence and is on conviction liable to a fine not exceeding one hundred currency points for each offence or each flight or to imprisonment for a term not exceeding three years or to both. - (4) A person who contravenes a provision of these Regulations not being a provision referred to in the third schedule, commits an offence and is on conviction liable to a fine not exceeding one hundred currency points and in the case of a second or subsequent conviction for the same offence to a fine not exceeding two hundred currency.

-59. Revocation and savings.
+58. Revocation and savings.

-(1) The Civil Aviation (Approved Maintenance Organisations) Regulations 2007, S.I.
-No. 52 of 2006 is revoked.

-(2) A valid certificate issued or granted by the Authority before the commencement of these Regulations shall, until its expiry, have effect as if issued under these Regulations.
+- (1) The Civil Aviation (Approved Maintenance Organisations) Regulations 2012, S.I.
+No. 25 of 2012 are revoked. - (2) A valid certificate issued or granted by the Authority before the commencement of these Regulations shall, until its expiry, have effect as if issued under these Regulations.